MicrosoftDocs/azure-stack-docs/azure-stack/hci/overview.md

 - Hyper-V
 - Network controller and other components required for Software Defined Networking (SDN)

 But any other roles and apps must run inside of VMs.
-Note that you can run utilities, apps, and services necessary for running and managing VMs, for example, anti-malware apps.
+Note that you can run utilities, apps, and services necessary for the management and health of hosted VMs.

 ## Video-based learning